hstarmans/hexastorm/migen_examples/readme.md

 Blinks a led at the Hexastorm board.

 ### Clockdomain
-Example which shows how to use two clock domains in a circuit, simulate and build the resulting design.
+Example which shows how to use clock domains in a circuit, simulate and build the resulting design.
-It would be nicer if the clock of the second circuit is created with a PLL block
+The primary clock is used to create two other clocks.
+One is created via a Phase Locked Loop (PLL), the other is created via a divider.

 ### Laser test
 Blink laser on the board